dmytkost/HAZOP2RDF/docs/050_verification.md

 # Verification

-The important part of the project is validation.
-We designed a test pattern to validate the results of the program execution.
+The important part of the project is verification.
+We designed a test pattern to verificate the results of the program execution.
 This pattern is simple and extendable and covers the main parts of the program.

 In the tests' directory you can find a list of the following files: